Llanz-dev/Actividad_Saver/readme.md

 ![none](screenshots/8.png?raw=true)
 #### You could choose a specific purpose.
 For example, I choose the fitness area.
 ![none](screenshots/10.png?raw=true)
 #### Then all the fitness purposes appear.
-It also shows how many fitness are there.
+It also shows how many fitness lists are there.
 In this example, it's 3.
 ![none](screenshots/11.png?raw=true)

 ## Badges